Spiritual Care

 university-chaplain

-College is a time of significant change for many students.
-Whether students are living away from home for the first time or being exposed to perspective-changing ideas, they may question their faith or simply need counsel.
-A university chaplain offers students — as well as faculty and staff members — spiritual support and guides paths for further help.
+College is a time of significant and meaningful change for many students.
+Whether they are living away from home for the first time or being exposed to perspective-changing ideas, students may question their faith or become more interested in religion and spirituality.
+They may explore a new faith or simply need counsel on the changes they are experiencing.
+A university chaplain offers students, as well as faculty and staff, spiritual support and guides them toward further help they may need.

 Duties of a University Chaplain